 In this paper, we aim to fill these gaps.
-Our main contribution is to provide a general methodology to establish the global convergence\footnote{\textit{Global convergence} used in this paper means that the algorithm converges starting from any finite initialization.} of these BCD methods in the common DNN training settings, without requiring the \textit{block multiconvexity} and \textit{differentiability} assumptions as in \citet{Xu-Yin-BCD2013}.
+Our main contribution is to provide a general methodology to establish the global convergence\footnote{\textit{Global convergence} refers to the case that the algorithm converges starting from any finite initialization.} of these BCD methods in the common DNN training settings, without requiring the \textit{block multiconvexity} and \textit{differentiability} assumptions as in \citet{Xu-Yin-BCD2013}.
 Instead, our key assumption is the Lipschitz continuity of the activation on any bounded set (see \Cref{Assumption-model}(b)).
-Specifically, \Cref{Thm:BCD-ConvThm1} establishes the global convergence to a critical point at a $\calO(1/k)$ rate of the BCD methods using the proximal strategy, while extensions to the prox-linear strategy for general losses are provided in \Cref{Coro:globalconv-prox-linear1} and to residual networks (ResNets) are shown in \Cref{Coro:BCD-resnet}.
+Specifically, \Cref{Thm:BCD-ConvThm1} establishes the global convergence to a critical point at an $\calO(1/k)$ rate of the BCD methods using the proximal strategy, while extensions to the prox-linear strategy for general losses are provided in \Cref{Coro:globalconv-prox-linear1} and to residual networks (ResNets) are shown in \Cref{Coro:BCD-resnet}.
 Our assumptions are applicable to most cases appeared in the literature.
-Specifically in \Cref{Thm:BCD-ConvThm1}, if the loss function, activations, and convex regularizers are lower semicontinuous and either real-analytic (see \Cref{Def:real-analytic}) or semialgebraic (see \Cref{Def:semialgebraic}), and the activations are Lipschitz continuous on any bounded set, then BCD converges to a critical point at the rate of $\calO(1/k)$ starting from any finite initialization, where $k$ is the iteration number.
-Note that these assumptions are satisfied by most commonly used DNN training models, where (a) the loss function can be any of the squared, logistic, hinge, exponential or cross-entropy losses, (b) the activation function can be any of ReLU, leaky ReLU, sigmoid, tanh, linear, or polynomial functions, and (c) the regularizer can be any of the squared $\ell_2$ norm, squared Frobenius norm, the elementwise $1$-norm, or the sum of squared Frobenuis norm and elementwise $1$-norm (say, in the vector case, the elastic net by \citealp{Zou-elastic-net-2005}), or the indicator function of the nonnegative closed half space or a closed interval (see \Cref{Proposition:special-cases}).
+Specifically in \Cref{Thm:BCD-ConvThm1}, if the loss function, activations, and convex regularizers are lower semicontinuous and either real-analytic (see \Cref{Def:real-analytic}) or semialgebraic (see \Cref{Def:semialgebraic}), and the activations are Lipschitz continuous on any bounded set, then BCD converges to a critical point at an $\calO(1/k)$ rate starting from any finite initialization, where $k$ is the number of iterations.
+Note that these assumptions are satisfied by most commonly used DNN training models, where (a) the loss function can be any of the squared, logistic, hinge, exponential or cross-entropy losses, (b) the activation function can be any of ReLU, leaky ReLU, sigmoid, tanh, linear, polynomial, or softplus functions, and (c) the regularizer can be any of the squared $\ell_2$ norm, squared Frobenius norm, the elementwise $1$-norm, or the sum of squared Frobenuis norm and elementwise $1$-norm (say, in the vector case, the elastic net by \citealp{Zou-elastic-net-2005}), or the indicator function of the nonnegative closed half space or a closed interval (see \Cref{Proposition:special-cases}).